The Dead Milkmen: Reunion (2008–present)

 In late 2008, the band reunited to play their first performances since the Schulthise memorial shows, with Stevens again on bass.
 After two back-to-back warm-up shows in Philadelphia, including one billed under the pseudonym Les Enfants Du Prague, they played the Fun Fun Fun Fest in Austin, Texas.
 Following these concerts, they decided to continue as an active group.

 They spent the following two years composing new material before entering the recording studio late in 2010.
 On March 19, 2011, a new album, The King in Yellow, was released in digital form on the band's website, with a self-released CD following shortly thereafter.

 In late 2012, they released "Dark Clouds Gather Over Middlemarch" and "Big Words Make the Baby Jesus Cry", the first two installments in a series of limited-run singles.
-This year they also appeared on nerdcore rapper MC Lars' EP, Edgar Allan Poe EP, for a new recording of Lars' song, "Mr. Raven", which was originally released on his 2006 album, The Graduate.
+This was also the year they appeared on nerdcore rapper MC Lars' EP, Edgar Allan Poe EP, for a new recording of Lars' song, "Mr. Raven", which was originally released on his 2006 album, The Graduate.
 "The Great Boston Molasses Flood", the third release in their singles series, was released on March 15, 2013; the fourth, "Welcome to Undertown", followed on June 21.

 The band released Pretty Music for Pretty People, their tenth studio album, on October 7, 2014.
 The following year, SRA Records issued their split 7-inch with the 1980s Philadelphia hardcore band Flag of Democracy (also known as F.O.D.)

 In July 2017, The Dead Milkmen joined with philanthropic record label the Giving Groove.

+From 2021 through 2025 The Dead Milkmen published over 150 videos on YouTube.
+The general format has each member giving their thoughts on a particular question.
+They take turns deciding what the weekly question is.
+This is typically followed by another round where they give a general recommendation.

+On June 9, 2023, The Dead Milkmen released the LP Quaker City Quiet Pills.